Mississippi wine

 Mississippi wine refers to wine made from grapes grown in the U.S. state of Mississippi.
+State names in the United States automatically qualify as legal appellations of origin for wine produced from grapes grown in that state and do not require registration with the Alcohol and Tobacco Tax and Trade Bureau (TTB) of the Treasury Department.
+TTB was created in January 2003, when the Bureau of Alcohol, Tobacco and Firearms, or ATF, was extensively reorganized under the provisions of the Homeland Security Act of 2002.

 The hot and humid climate of Mississippi makes it very difficult to cultivate vitis vinifera or French hybrid grapes.
 The three commercial wineries in Mississippi focus almost entirely on the Muscadine grape, a variety also used for non-alcoholic grape juices, jams, and jellies.
-Most of the Mississippi Delta AVA, a designated American Viticultural Area, lies within the state boundaries of Mississippi.
+The state's only American Viticultural Area (AVA), Mississippi Delta, lies within the state boundaries and extends into Louisiana and Tennessee.

 History

 Mississippi has been producing wines since the state was established in 1817.
 Families created their own blends using the abundant muscadine grape that grows freely in the sub-tropical region.
 However, thirteen years before Prohibition in the United States, in 1907, wine production was suppressed due to a statute banning the manufacture and sale of Mississippi wine.
 Due to the long-lasting effect prohibition created in the deep south, Mississippi was the last state to repeal the Volstead Act in 1966, and many counties remain dry through present day.

 The obstacles that history has created for wine production in the state are still being overcome.
 Currently, there are 3 commercial wineries, one American Viticultural Area, and no listed wine trails in the state of Mississippi.